logo

 Additionally, PCOS is associated with certain characteristics.
 A diagnosis may be pursued when a person has at least two or more of the following:

-• Irregular or absent menstrual periods (indicative of a lack of ovulation)
+• Irregular or absent menstrual periods (often indicative of a lack of ovulation).

-• High levels of androgens (a hormone) which may manifest physically as atypical hair growth on the face and body, acne that isn’t responsive to typical treatments, and hair loss on the head
+• High levels of androgen.
+This can present physically as atypical hair growth on the face and body, acne that isn’t responsive to typical treatments, and hair loss from the head.

-If any combination of these characteristics is observed, further investigation with a health care provider may start with physical and pelvic exams.
+If any combination of these characteristics is observed, a health care provider may investigate further via physical and pelvic exams.
 Furthermore, a blood test may be utilized to measure androgen hormone levels, cholesterol, and blood sugar.
-An ultrasound may also be in order to look at the ovaries and uterus for cysts and tissue buildup in the uterine lining.
-It’s wise to be evaluated if PCOS is suspected because there are a number of health complications that folks with this condition are at a higher risk for including sleep apnea, type II diabetes, metabolic syndrome, obesity, heart disease, hypertension, mood disorders (e.g., depression and anxiety), and endometrial cancer (which may be associated with a build-up of uterine tissue, called endometrial hyperplasia, rather than scar tissue).
+An ultrasound may also be recommended to look at the ovaries and uterus for cysts and tissue buildup in the uterine lining.
+It’s wise to be evaluated if PCOS is suspected because people with this condition may also be at an increased risk for sleep apnea, type 2 diabetes, metabolic syndrome, obesity, heart disease, hypertension, mood disorders (e.g., depression and anxiety), and endometrial cancer (which may be associated with a build-up of uterine tissue rather than scar tissue).

-• Lifestyle habits: A first line of management tools is typically addressing lifestyle habits, such as maintaining a healthy weight, getting regular physical activity, and eating a balanced diet — all of which are meant to be utilized in conjunction with other treatment options.
+• A change in lifestyle habits: You may first try some lifestyle habits, such as maintaining a healthy weight, getting regular physical activity, and eating a variety of fresh and whole foods—all of which can be done in tandem with other treatment options.

 • Menstrual regulation: A health care provider might recommend options to help regulate menstrual periods.
 These may include combination birth control methods (such as oral birth control pills, the contraceptive patch, or the vaginal ring that all contain estrogen and progestin) or progestin therapy.
-Another alternative approach is metformin, which is a medication that may be used to help regulate periods, improve insulin levels and resistance, as well as help with ovulation.
+An alternative approach is the use of metformin.
+This is a medication that may be used to help regulate periods, improve insulin levels and resistance, as well as help with ovulation.

-• Help with achieving conception: Though using oral contraceptives may hinder the ability to conceive, there are several medications that can help with achieving conception for someone with PCOS.
-One option is clomiphene, an oral anti-estrogen medication taken at the beginning of a menstrual cycle (metformin may help with ovulation when used in conjunction with clomiphene, if clomiphene doesn’t work on its own).
-In the event that the use of clomiphene and metformin don’t help with ovulation, another possible option is the injection of gonadotropin hormones.
+• Help with achieving conception: Though using oral contraceptives may hinder the ability to conceive, several medications can help with achieving conception for someone with PCOS.
+One option is clomiphene, an oral anti-estrogen medication taken at the beginning of a menstrual cycle.
+Metformin may also help with ovulation when used in conjunction with clomiphene if clomiphene doesn’t work on its own.
+If the use of clomiphene and metformin don’t help with ovulation, another possible option is the injection of gonadotropin hormones

-Lastly, Worried, it may be beneficial to speak with your health care provider to determine what course of treatment is best to address your concerns.
-In addition to working with your provider, it may also be helpful to check out some support groups available for people with PCOS.
-Speaking with others and sharing experiences might be very reassuring.
-Your provider may be able to help you locate these groups, which are offered online or in-person, depending on where you live.
+Worried, it may be beneficial to speak with your health care provider to determine what course of treatment is best to address your concerns.
+In addition to working with your provider, it may also be helpful to join a support group or search for PCOS specific pages on various social media sites.
+Speaking with others and sharing experiences might help you to get real time advice and feel more supported in the process.